South Eastern Freeway - Road Corridor Overview

 When descending the South Eastern Freeway, truck and bus drivers must:

-- Use a gear that is low enough to limit the speed of the vehicle without the use of a primary brake, and
+- Use a gear that is low enough to enable the vehicle to be driven safely without the use of a primary brake, and

 - Not drive at a speed in excess of the relevant speed limit.